-I always suggest renting a car and go explore, getting out of the most touristic area end see the real Mexico.
+I always suggest renting a car and going explore, getting out of the most tourist area end seeing the real Mexico.
 There is so much to see but in 3 weeks you can definitely cover some of the most interesting places.

 Driving around the Yucatan peninsula is not dangerous at all and the car will take you to places that are difficult to reach by bus.

 If you are concerned about safety, in general, I wrote a lot about safety in Mexico in a very detailed post which sums up to this: Yes, Mexico is safe to travel but you need to be wise and follow some easy common-sense rules.

 Read also: The truth about renting a car in Mexico

 After these articles, you will feel like you have been living there forever and know all the tricks and tips on how to move around like a local.

 Here below my suggested itinerary.

 You can also check out my 3 minutes web story on the top things to do in the Yucatan Peninsula